 Not until he was running away from home did God appear to him.
 Not until years later, alone, at night, terrified at the prospect of meeting Esau, did God or an angel wrestle with him.
 He alone was given, by God or the angel, a completely new name, not an enhancement of his old one but a completely new identity: “Israel.”
 Even more strikingly, despite the fact that he was told “Your name shall no more be called Jacob,” the Torah continues to call him Jacob, suggesting that his struggle was lifelong – as, often, is ours.

 Were I to choose a soundtrack for the Jacob I have come to know, it would be Beethoven’s Hammerklavier Sonata or his Grosse Fugue, music of such overwhelming tension that it seems on the verge of bursting through all form and structure.
 Yet it was through these epic struggles that Beethoven eventually reached his own version of serenity, and it was through Jacob’s extended wrestling-match with destiny that he eventually achieved what neither Abraham nor Isaac accomplished: all his children stayed within the faith.
-“According to the pain is the reward,” said the sages.
-That is Jacob.
+“According to the pain is the reward,” said the Sages.